 There is a strong link between poverty and child marriage.
-The poorest girls and women in India and the Dominican Republic marry on average four years earlier than the wealthiest, and in the least developed countries in the world, almost half of all girls are married before reaching adulthood.
+The poorest girls and women in India and the Dominican Republic marry on average four years earlier than the wealthiest, and in the least developed countries in the world, 40 percent of all girls are married before reaching adulthood.

 While there are countries that specify a minimum age for people to legally marry, often cultural and religious factors influence social acceptance of child marriage.